blurstudio/Simplex/README.md

 ### For TD's

 Simplex aims to be fully scriptable so that it can easily be inserted into any pipeline.
-The UI and API are fully Python, all content creation commands are abstracted (for multi-package use), and all systems are built as human readable JSON strings.
+The UI and API are fully Python, all content creation commands are abstracted (for multi-package and external use), and all systems are built as human readable JSON strings.

 There is a suite of tools included that allow for manipulating .smpx files.
 Most of which can be run completely outside of a DCC.
 This includes vertex reordering, un-subdividing, splitting, and even shape-inversion.
 These .smpx files are nothing more than specially structured alembic caches